claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2019-07-01"
   date_end = ""
   description = """
-  Participation in a machine learning project commissioned by the company Open Fiber and finalized to the development of a predictive model for planned preventative maintenance of large infrastructures equipped with alarm nets, fitting in particular the automation processes of the Open Fiber network.
+  Participation in a Machine Learning project commissioned by the company Open Fiber and finalized to developing a predictive model for planned preventative maintenance of large infrastructures equipped with alarm nets.
+The model fit the specific automation processes of the Open Fiber network.
 Specific contributions include:

 * _Work in progress_"""